task-k/js_production/README.md

 Try using if there is a sourcecode that you will care! ! ! ! ! !

-Please contact us if you if I like.
+Please on Star if you like my js.

 And then I am happy! !

 my qiita account is http://qiita.com/task-k